wolfstrashni/Moltenite/README.md

 Acceptance Criterias:

 ● The list must be sorted (descended) by the vote counters.
 This means an entry with a counter of 6 is positioned higher than an entry with a counter of 3
 ● The design of the solution should somewhat be similar to the one in the following screenshot.
-You are permitted to use a frontend framework like bootstrap or foundation.